 Introduction to Airbrush Venturi

-As a training organisation Airbrush Venturi is very unusual; unlike any other in Australia or New Zealand.
+As a training organisation Airbrush Venturi is very unusual; unlike any other in Australia or New Zealand . . . anywhere in the world for that matter.
 The differences are important.

 Airbrush Venturi has three major parts to it:

-1. The research and development led by Tony Vowles
+1. The Venturi System (and its never ending research and development led by the founder)

-2. The national network of accredited airbrush teachers
+2. The national network of passionate and accredited airbrush teachers

-3. The student community that believe in the “Method” and wear it as a badge of honour
+3. The student community that believe in the “System” and wear it as a badge of honour

-• The Research and Development of Tony Vowles.
+• The Development of the Venturi System •

-This commemorative artwork of Peter Brock airbrushed by Tony Vowles was done to raise money for CanTeen.
+This commemorative artwork of Peter Brock airbrushed by Tony Vowles was created to raise money for CanTeen.
 It raised $3300.00 at the WA Hot Rod Show in 2011.
 Although Tony has done extensive commercial airbrushing in the past, these days he primarily airbrushes for charity.
-In 2011 he raised just under $20,000 for CanTeen, The Princess Margaret Hospital, and several individuals including Jason Richards the Touring Car driver who is gravely ill with cancer.
+In 2011 he raised just under $20,000 for CanTeen and The Princess Margaret Hospital.

-Airbrush Venturi started out as an “idea”; an idea that someone needed to organise a program of systematic research into the methods and materials of airbrushing and to develop powerful step-by-step processes that would enable airbrushing to be competitive in the Computer Age.
+This is a story about the power of ideas.
+Airbrush Venturi started out as an “idea”; an idea that a program of systematic research was needed, into the methods and materials of airbrushing and to develop powerful step-by-step processes that would enable airbrushing to be competitive in the Computer Age.

-The person was Tony Vowles and the year was 1986, over 25 years ago.
+The year was 1986, over 37 years ago.
+The research was begun by Tony Vowles.
 He came from a family of engineers and simply applied the processes of engineering to the field of airbrush methods and material technology.

 Tony says “In the early 1980′s I was employed as a sales rep. for a major art materials supplier, being paid to visit commercial illustrators, animators, photo retouchers, signwriters, and also all the tafe and tertiary colleges.